 We also provide a structured way to gather midterm feedback from students.
 Research on this technique, called a Small Group Instructional Diagnosis (SGID), demonstrates that these focus groups typically lead to more student learning and greater student satisfaction.
-It involves setting aside about 20 minutes of class time to allow a consultant to gather written feedback and to talk with students after you step out of the room.
+It involves setting aside 20-30 minutes of class time to allow a consultant to gather written feedback and to talk with students after you step out of the room.
 During a follow-up consultation, the consultant will analyze the feedback with you, discussing how you might respond to the range of student comments generated by the focus groups.

+For classroom observations, a CATL consultant will work with you to determine how best to adapt the observation to the course or activity you would like feedback on.
 Before the observation, the consultant will gather information from you about the class context, your goals for the observation, and any additional information to help make the observation useful.
 After the visit, the consultant will discuss with you what was observed; together, you can develop strategies for further experimentation and refinement, and identify areas for ongoing reflection.
 A teaching observation works particularly well if you already have engaged in some analysis of your own teaching, but would like another perspective.